agambajwa/Flutter/README.md

 # Flutter
-My progress to learn FLutter and its widgets.
+My progress to learn Flutter and its widgets.

 ## Built With
 - [Flutter](https://flutter.dev/)